This is a supporting legal document which you should read before completing an application form.

 10. Bid assessment methodology

-10.1 CITB shall carry out an assessment of the bids in accordance with the criteria as set out in the Skills & Training Guidance Notes contained within the application form.
+10.1 CITB shall carry out an assessment of the bids in accordance with the criteria as set out in the Skills and Training Guidance Notes.

 10.2 CITB does not undertake and shall not be bound to accept any bid.